Powys School Plans

 Under the plans, submitted to the Welsh Government's 21stCentury programme, the county could see major improvements to primary, secondary and special school services as part of a joint Local initiative running from 2019-2025/26.

-A key part of the of the application will be a major investment in the educational infrastructure in the Newtown area in order to improve the facilities for vulnerable pupils at Ysgol Cedewain and Ysgol Brynllywarch, Kerry.
+A key part of the application will be a major investment in the educational infrastructure in the Newtown area in order to improve the facilities for vulnerable pupils at Ysgol Cedewain and Ysgol Brynllywarch, Kerry.

 Ysgol Cedewain has 110 pupils aged two to 19 who have a range of additional learning needs that require specialist teaching, care, support facilities and equipment.
 Concern has been expressed at condition of the existing school buildings and the need for investment to provide improved facilities for the vulnerable pupils.